cgalmozzi/Natprotocols_trial2/Readme_trial_prueba.md

 # System Requirements

 ## Hardware Requirements
 Python is a powerful dynamic, extensible, interpreted, object-orientated and interactive programming language.
-It is considered a very high level programming language, whose design philosophy encourages code readability and maintainability (1).
+It is considered a very high level programming language, whose design philosophy encourages code readability and maintainability^3.
 Installation of Python requires only a standard computer with enough RAM to support the operations defined by a user.
 For minimal performance, this will be a computer with about 8 GB of RAM.
 For optimal performance, we recommend a computer with RAM: 16+ GB.